DeathStar3/Varicity-SCP-reproduction-package/artifact-submission-files/INSTALL.md

   code: 'ServiceUnavailable'
 }
 ```
-The problem should be fixed after two or three retry.
+The problem should be fixed after two or three retries.
 If it reaches 10, the program execution stops.
-In this case make sure that you are using the argument `runner` with the value `docker` if executing the script `run_symfinder_ts.sh` and the value `local` if executing the script `run.sh`.
+In this case, make sure that you are using the argument `runner` with the value `docker` if executing the script `run_symfinder_ts.sh` and the value `local` if executing the script `run.sh`.

 - If you obtain the following message:
 ```